Lightning-AI/lightning-Habana/docs/source/intermediate.rst

 **Measurement**

-Get measurement data by running inference on a portion on data with `HPUPrecisionPlugin.replace_modules(model, inference=True, quant=False)`.
+Get measurement data by running inference on a portion on data with `HPUPrecisionPlugin.convert_modules(model, inference=True, quant=False)`.

 .. code-block:: python